GarySimons/Gary_Simons/README.md

 ## Overview

 ### Please note that the interface for creating, updating and deleting data is on the 'hidden' admin page.
-The link for this is in the footer on the contact page.
+To access this page please enter **'/admin'** at the end of the url.

 This is a website to **promote me as a full stack web developer**.
 In the future, I shall be able to use it to send to potential employers as a way of **advertising my skills.** It has been built using **template inheritance** which will make it easier to add content as my projects and skills grow.